The Bear Etiquette Site

 • If there are 2 or more of you, stand close together to appear more imposing.

-• Make loud noises, such as shouting or clanging Pots and Pans together.
+• Make loud noises, such as shouting "No Bear" or clanging Pots and Pans together.

 • Keep a good supply of rocks handy in camp.